signalfx/tracing-examples/jaeger-java-spring-boot-web/README.md

 By providing a bean of type `ReporterAppender` in our `@Configuration` class, we can  add a custom reporter to the list of `Reporters` used by Jaeger.
-The Jaeger Spring library allows for HTTP output but SignalFx requires that the `Access Token` be provided in the request header under `X-SF-Token`.
+The Jaeger Spring library allows for HTTP output but SignalFx requires that the access token be provided as a `X-SF-Token` request header.
 To accomplish this we redefine a `Reporter` that explicitly adds the required header.